Faith. Service. Law.

 The conversation you should have with the financial aid office.
 Once you have been admitted, the financial aid package is not always presented in a fully optimized form.
 It is appropriate—and expected—to follow up with the financial aid office to ask whether additional grant aid is available, especially if your circumstances have changed since you applied.
 This is not a negotiation in the same sense as a salary negotiation; it is a conversation about whether the school has correctly understood your situation.

 One caveat worth knowing about.
-A new 8% federal excise tax on private university endowment income took effect July 1, 2026.
-Yale is among the schools affected.
+The One Big Beautiful Bill Act, signed into law in July 2025, replaced the previous flat 1.4% excise tax on private university endowment income with a graduated system.
+The top bracket—8%—applies to endowments above $2 million per student, which includes Yale.
+Because Yale’s fiscal year runs July 1 to June 30, the new rate begins affecting Yale’s budget in fiscal year 2027, starting July 1, 2026.
 It is too early to know how or whether this will flow through to divinity school tuition and aid structures in subsequent cycles, but it is worth being aware of if you are applying for Fall 2027 or later.
 The full-tuition-for-need commitment is still in place as of this writing.

 What to Expect Once You Arrive